29bharat/Pewlett-Hackard-Analysis/README.md

 ### Number of Titles Retiring

-Tables joined: Employees table is the driving table since we are looking for employees who are retiring with their titles and salaries.
+Tables joined: retirement_info table is the driving table since we are looking for employees who are retiring with their titles and salaries.
 We get Emp_no, first_name and last_name from employees and join to titles to get their respective titles along with from_date by joining on emp_no from both tables.
 Further, to get the salary of each employee, we join the result to salaries table again on emp_no.
 Also, additional check was done to make sure that salaries table has unique emp_no i.e. no more than one salary exists for each employee.
 Data: This data is stored in number_retirement_titles.csv in Data folder.
-Total rows: 65428
+Total rows: 65427

 ![alt text](https://github.com/29bharat/Pewlett_Hackard_Analysis/blob/master/Data/number_retirement_titles.PNG)